rschristopher/ischristtrue.com/src/ancient-views/index.md

 This includes the patterns of reality that we participate in.

 All worldviews attempt to "make sense" of all other worldviews, subordinating those competing worldviews under a unifying principle.
-These are attempts at integrating all observed behavior and phenomena into a coherent model that "makes sense" of everything (including the existence of different worldviews).
+These are attempts at integrating all observed behavior and phenomena into a coherent model that "makes sense" of reality (including the existence of different worldviews).

 !!! example "pantheons and archetypes"